 The affectionately used term “grand dame” fits The Hermitage Hotel well when considering its success as a preservationists’ victory.
 After a gradual fall from grace during the 1960s and 70s the hotel was closed, sold and reopened.
 She was welcomed back with joy by Nashvillians as a Park Suite Hotel, with her refined and comfortable elegance restored.
 The era of the '80s ushered in country music celebrities and pool playing legend Minnesota Fats, who lived in the hotel for more than six years.

 Through the 90s the hotel maintained its popularity while downtown Nashville was steadily building its greatness.
 Three ownership changes occurred in this decade.
 In the year 2000, Historic Hotel of Nashville acquired the hotel, which by then was operating under the Westin Hotels flag.
 A new era has been ushered in with The Hermitage Hotel once again being independently operated, and restored to a level of grandeur that graced its inception.
-The hotel was completed renovated in 2002-2003 and stands, greeting the public with a heritage of warm hospitality experienced from the first moment of stepping through the front doors.
+The hotel was completed renovated as a luxury boutique property in 2002-2003 and stands, greeting the public with a heritage of warm hospitality experienced from the first moment of stepping through the front doors.
 The Hermitage Hotel has come full circle, beloved by Nashvillians, offering the finest to our guests.
 Today we make new memories, as the pages turn open to new chapters yet evolving in our second hundred years.

 No Nasvhille visit is complete without a stop at the Hermitage Hotel.